 Most of the physical collection is located in the lower level and on the second floor.
 Learn more about our physical collections.
-The Irwin Library provides seating at study tables, soft spaces, individual study carrels, and group/individual study rooms.
+The Irwin Library provides seating at study tables, soft spaces, and group/individual study rooms.
 Study rooms must be reserved in advance and are only available to students.
 Collaborative learning spaces are available to facilitate group work.
 There are three classrooms within Irwin Library:

 - Great Books Room (GBR) & IL007: Available for classes, seminars, or academic meetings.
 Butler faculty who wish to use these spaces for classes should contact Registration and Records.
 For use other than classes, please request the space via the Calendar and Event Scheduling area of My.Butler.
 The Great Books Room is located on the first floor and IL007 is on the lower level.